Go back

 Why Study Physics

-Any student interested in physics, astrophysics, or engineering and wanting to learn to tackle difficult problems, will enjoy a degree in Physics.
+Any student interested in physics, astrophysics, or engineering who wants to be able to tackle difficult problems, will enjoy a degree in Physics.

 Physics is the study of the physical universe; if you can touch it or imagine it, from the subatomic to the cosmological, it’s physics.
-The physics major is a customizable degree built around a core of courses that teach you different tools for solving complex problems (experimental, theoretical, and computational) along with a core of physics content courses (mechanics, electromagnetism, and quantum mechanics).
-The program also includes 18 credit hours of electives that can be chosen from an expansive list that includes many courses from other science and engineering disciplines.
-This gives you options.
+The physics major is a customizable degree built around a set of fundamental problem-solving tools – experiment, theory, and computation – and a set of fundamental topics – mechanics, electromagnetism, and quantum mechanics.
+The program also includes 18 credit hours of major electives that can be chosen in a wide variety of science and engineering disciplines allowing you to tailor the degree to your career goals.
 Graduate school in physics?
 Take more physics classes.
 Computational science?
 Take computer science classes.
 Biomaterials researcher?
 Take biology and chemistry classes.
 They all count toward your degree.
 Physics graduates go on to graduate and professional school in fields such as physics, astronomy, engineering, computer science, medical physics, medicine, law, and finance.
-Physics graduates can be found working in a variety of fields under titles such as physicist, engineer, analyst, and consultant
+Physics graduates can be found working in a variety of fields under titles such as physicist, engineer, analyst, and consultant.

 We emphasize undergraduate student research, small class sizes and faculty-student interaction.
 All students complete the program with a capstone project.
-Our faculty are highly qualified individuals with expertise in Astronomy, Astrophysics, Computational Science, Materials Science and Engineering, Mechanical Engineering, Nanophotonics, and Quantum Theory.
+Our faculty have expertise in Astronomy, Astrophysics, Computational Science, Materials Science and Engineering, Mechanical Engineering, Nanophotonics, and Quantum Theory.

 What will I Learn